3MFConsortium/spec_materials/3MF Materials Extension.md

 The diffuse color describes the surface color.
 It is an sRGB color triplet that specifies diffuse reflectance of the surface.
 It represents the proportion of light which is reflected off the surface in diffuse fashion in respective red, green and blue wavelength regions.
 Diffuse reflection is an idealized concept in which the incident light scatters in all directions independently of the angle at which it arrives.

-In order to obtain RGB coefficients in the 0..1 range that can be used in lighting calculations, the inverse color component transfer function (see  Chapter 1.2. sRGB and linear RGB color values) MUST be applied to convert colors from sRGB color space to linear RGB space.
+In order to obtain RGB coefficients in the 0..1 range that can be used in lighting calculations, the inverse color component transfer function (see  [1.2. sRGB and Linear Color Values](#12-srgb-and-linear-color-values)) MUST be applied to convert colors from sRGB color space to linear RGB space.

 **Name**